-In a letter to parents and students about 2008-09 tuition, room, board and fees, Executive Vice Chancellor Edward S. Macias, Ph.D., dean of Arts & Sciences and the Barbara and David Thomas Distinguished Professor in Arts & Sciences, said the following:
+In a letter to parents and students about 2009-10 tuition, room, board, and fees, Edward S. Macias, Ph.D., provost, executive vice chancellor for academic affairs and the Barbara and David Thomas Distinguished Professor in Arts & Sciences, said the following:

-Nearly 60 percent of University undergraduates receive financial aid in the form of grants, scholarships and other awards.
-As evidence of the University’s commitment to a strong financial aid program, students who qualify for need-based financial assistance will receive consideration for these increases in costs, along with consideration of changes in their family financial circumstances at the time they apply for renewal of financial aid.
+About 60 percent of Washington University undergraduates receive financial aid in the form of scholarships, grants and other awards through the university’s strong financial assistance programs.
+Students who qualify for need-based financial assistance will receive consideration for these costs increases, along with consideration of changes in their family financial circumstances.

-Below are the 2008-09 full-time tuition and fee schedules for the graduate and professional programs, as well as tuition for evening and summer schools enrolling part-time students.
+Below are the 2009-10 full-time tuition and fee schedules for the Washington University graduate and professional programs, as well as tuition for evening and summer schools enrolling part-time students.

 Graduate and professional tuition

-School of Medicine: Tuition for 2008-09 for the doctor of medicine degree will be set in March.
+School of Medicine: Tuition for 2009-10 for the Doctor of Medicine degree will be set in March.